Kuchuk (river)

 The Kuchuk (Кучук) is a river in Altai Krai, Russia.
 The river is 121 km long and has a catchment area of 1020 km2.

 The basin of the river is located in the Rodinsky and Blagoveshchensky districts.
 There are a number of villages near its banks, such as Nizhny Kuchuk, Stepnoy Kuchuk, Kayaushka, Novotroitsk, Voznesenka and Tsentralnoye.
 The ghost-town of Verkh-Nezamay is also located by the river.
 Founded in 1910, it was abolished in 2003.

 Course

 The Kuchuk river system is an endorheic basin between the Ob and the Irtysh rivers.
 The sources are at the southwestern end of the Ob Plateau, in lake Zhir-Kain, a small lake located 8 km to the south of Voznesenka.
 In its upper course the river flows northwards, then it bends westwards and flows meandering in a roughly western direction within the Kulunda Plain.
 In its last stretch it heads in a roughly northwestern direction.
-Finally it meets the eastern shore of Lake Kuchuk about 5 km northwest of Nizhny Kuchuk.
+The end of the Kulunda Main Canal is located by the Kuchuk near Novotroitsk.
+Finally the river meets the eastern shore of Lake Kuchuk about 5 km northwest of Nizhny Kuchuk.